 The cholesterol that LDL and apo B-100 transport is vital for cell membrane integrity, sex hormone production, and steroid production.
 In excess, however, LDL can lead to fatty deposits (plaques) in artery walls and lead to hardening and scarring of the blood vessels.
 These fatty depositions narrow the vessels in a process termed atherosclerosis.
 The atherosclerotic process increases the risk of heart attack.

 Apo B-100 levels tend to mirror LDL-C levels, a test routinely ordered as part of a lipid profile.
-Many experts think that apo B levels may eventually prove to be a better indicator of risk of cardiovascular disease (CVD) than LDL-C. Others disagree; they feel that apo B is only a marginally better alternative and do not recommend its routine use.
+Many experts think that apo B levels may eventually prove to be a better indicator of risk of cardiovascular disease (CVD) than LDL-C. Some recommend the measurement of apo B to help with risk prediction when a person has multiple risk factors.
+Other experts disagree; they feel that apo B is only a marginally better alternative and do not recommend its routine use.
 The clinical utility of apo B and that of other emerging cardiac risk markers such as apo A-I, Lp(a), and hs-CRP has yet to be fully established.

 This test is not used as a general population screen but may be ordered if a person has a family history of heart disease and/or high cholesterol and triglycerides (hyperlipidemia).
 It may be performed, along with other tests, to help diagnose the cause of abnormal lipid levels, especially when someone has elevated triglyceride levels.